Physical Therapist Assistant

 Transportation & Attendance

 The program’s curriculum is guided by the standards required and helps to assure the public that our curriculum will graduate competent clinicians.
-It allows SWIC PTA graduates to take the licensure examination in any state that requires a license to practice as a physical therapist assistant.
+It allows SWIC PTA graduates to take the National Therapy Examination for the PTA.

 Licensure and Employment Requirements